A few years ago, I felt lost.

 3. Find what doesn’t tire you

-I’m lazy dork when it comes to doing chores and other stuff.
+I’m a lazy dork when it comes to doing chores and other stuff.

 But when I’m doing my thing, writing and work – I skip meals, I don’t find excuses to go to the bathroom and I do not mind sleeping less.